 This option is no longer implemented and is treated as no op.

 When choosing a cipher, use the server's preferences instead of the client preferences.
 When not set, the SSL server will always follow the clients preferences.
-When set, the SSLv3/TLSv1 server will choose following its own preferences.
-Because of the different protocol, for SSLv2 the server will send its list of preferences to the client and the client chooses.
+When set, the SSL/TLS server will choose following its own preferences.

 Do not use the SSLv3 protocol.